-- Contractors have to follow and therefore must be made aware of the School's rules. - Contractors are encouraged to telephone and make appropriate arrangements prior to visiting the school.
-They must contact either the Head teacher or H&S officer.
+- Contractors must follow and be made aware of the School's rules. - Contractors are encouraged to telephone and make appropriate arrangements before visiting the school.
+They must contact either the Headteacher or H&S officer.
 The School expects to be informed of the number of workers who will be on site. - All contractors must report to the reception.
-The H&S officer will then be informed of their arrival if necessary - Contractors will work under close supervision of the H&S officer or Administration Staff so as not to endanger the health and safety of students or adults in school. - Contractors are obliged to wear necessary protective equipment for the job in hand.
-It is assumed the contractor has their own safety equipment but must inform the School at the time of the quote if they wish the School to provide it.
-If such equipment is not available then they will not be allowed to work. - Any equipment that contractors bring into school must have been tested for safety and be stored in a safe place away from corridors, classrooms, or any areas used by adults or students. - No repairs or maintenance can be carried out in areas which students or adults are occupying, this includes cloakroom and toilet areas

-- If contractors are working near the students' play areas, then all equipment and machinery must be cleared away during play time, and the contractors must leave the area - The School must keep a record of any accidents or near misses.
+The H&S officer will then be informed of their arrival if necessary - Contractors will work under close supervision of the H&S officer or Administration Staff to not endanger the health and safety of students or adults in school. - Contractors are obliged to wear necessary protective equipment for the job in hand.
+It is assumed the contractor has their own safety equipment, but they must inform the School at the time of the quote if they wish the School to provide it.
+If such equipment is not available, they will not be allowed to work. - Any equipment contractors bring into school must have been tested for safety and stored in a safe place away from corridors, classrooms, or any areas used by adults or students. - No repairs or maintenance can be carried out in areas which students or adults are occupying, this includes cloakroom and toilet areas - If contractors are working near the students' play areas, then all equipment and machinery must be cleared away during play time, and the contractors must leave the area - The School must keep a record of any accidents or near misses.

-All work will be monitored by the H&S officer and any concerns reported to the Head teacher, and the contractor concerned.
+The H&S officer will monitor all work and report any concerns to the Headteacher and the contractor concerned.

-See separate sheet, to be given to contractors.
+See the separate sheet, which is to be given to contractors.